 In this talk, we will look at 7 of the top reasons for using Event Sourcing & CQRS.
 These reasons covered go beyond the often referenced benefits, such as event stores are natural audit logs, or offering the ability to go back in history to replay past events.
 The primary goal of this talk is to flip your view from limited to no use of ES & CQRS to an alternate perspective of what you give up when you elect to not use it as the go-to persistence strategy.

 Lightbend, Developer Advocate

-Hugh McKee is a Developer Advocate at Lightbend.
-He has had a long career building applications that evolved slowly, that inefficiently utilized their infrastructure, and that was brittle and prone to failure.
-That all changes when we started building reactive, asynchronous, actor-based systems.
+Hugh McKee is a developer advocate at Lightbend.
+He has had a long career building applications that evolved slowly, that inefficiently utilized their infrastructure, and were brittle and prone to failure.
+That all changed when he started building reactive, asynchronous, actor-based systems.
 This radically new way of building applications rocked his world.
 As an added benefit, building application systems became way more fun than it had ever been.
-Now he is focused on helping others to discover the significant advantages and joys of building responsive, resilient, elastic, message-based applications.